 I love doing this 🙂

-Burnout Can Happen Even Doing What you Love
+Burnout Can Happen Even Doing What You Love

 Burnout doesn’t always come from the same source and it doesn’t always manifest the same for everyone.
 It can look like depression, fatigue or irritability.
-Burnout can even happen when you’ve been working at something you’re passionate about – like aromatherapy – but not giving yourself enough down time (guilty!).
+Burnout can even happen when you’ve been working at something you’re passionate about – like aromatherapy – but not giving yourself enough downtime (guilty!).
 On the other end of the spectrum, burnout can come from not being challenged enough in your life.
-In other words, you’re in need of either a deep rest OR a kick in the pants with better focus on your goals.
+In other words, you’re in need of either a deep rest OR a kick in the pants with a better focus on your goals.

 Below are five common sources of burnout and how they might be affecting your work as an Aromatherapist.